How COVID school, screens, stress impacts kids - News 24

 - While this might not be possible for all families, try to dedicate a specific location in the home that can be free of clutter and distractions to support their ability to focus.

-- Understand the need for ‘brain breaks,’ which can consist of short bursts of physical activity – a brief walk, snack, etc.
+- Understand the need for ‘brain breaks,’ which can consist of short bursts of physical activity – such as a brief walk or snack.

 - If your school allows for flexibility, encourage your child to focus on content that interests them most.